 Increase intensity and focus

-Lose the cell phone, cut the chit-chat, stop scrolling down your social media feed…FOCUS and be intense.
+With shorter workouts, intensify your focus.
+Lose the cell phone, cut the chit-chat, stop scrolling down your social media feed…Focus and be intense.
+Every rep and minute counts!

 Now, let’s examine your eating habits.
 Which foods make you feel full but light?
 Add more of these foods, like legumes and leafy greens to your diet.